rex0066/tennis_prediction/README.md

-# Predicting Tennis outcome With GNN
+# Predicting Tennis Outcome with GNN
-A repository for the Engineering Honours Thesis of Hongjing,
+A repository for the Engineering Honours Thesis of Hongjing, "Predicting Tennis Outcome with Graph Neural Network"

 ## Replicating Results